LDS-Data/lds-church-discipline/docs/fields.md

 ### Sporadically Used

 * birth_place: where the person was born.
 Sometimes we know this, might as well keep track of it.
+* alt_for: unofficial reasons for the disciplinary action.
+Either a string or an array of strings.
+* rebaptism_date: the text representation of the date of the person's next baptism after being excommunicated in this action (if applicable)

 ### Contemplated